Gluten-Free Parkin with Stem Ginger (vegan)

 Traditional Ginger Parkin is made with butter and milk but switching up some of the ingredients to make a vegan parkin is no hardship.

-- Swap the milk for any non-dairy milk of your choice.
-I use almond milk but really the choice is yours.
+• Swap the milk for any non-dairy milk of your choice.
+I use almond milk or oat milk but really the choice is yours.

 List of ingredients

-- Gluten-free flours.
-Oat flour, tapioca flour and sweet rice flour (as explained above).
+• Gluten-free flours.
+Oat flour, sweet rice flour, tapioca flour (as explained above).

-- Almond milk.
-You could also use cashew milk.
+• Plant-based milk.
+You could use oat milk, almond milk or oat milk.
 Coconut milk is a little too flavourful for this recipe.
 You could also use whole milk if dairy-free isn't an issue for you.

 How to make Gluten-Free Parkin

-- Dry ingredients.
-Whisk sugar, flours, oats, ginger, bicarbonate of soda and salt together.
+1. Dry ingredients.
+Whisk sugar, flours, oats, ginger, baking powder, bicarbonate of soda and salt together.

-- Wet ingredients.
-Melt together the golden syrup, almond milk, coconut oil and apple cider vinegar in a medium saucepan, whisking until smooth.
+2. Wet ingredients.
+Melt together the golden syrup, almond milk and coconut oil in a medium saucepan, whisking until smooth.

-- Mix.
-Pour the warm wet ingredients into the dry ingredients and combine well.
+3. Mix.
+Pour the warm wet ingredients, along with the apple cider vinegar into the dry ingredients and combine well.

 How long does it last?